Martin Krienzer

-Martin Krienzer (born 12 February 2000) is an Austrian professional footballer who plays as a forward for Admira Wacker.
+Martin Krienzer (born 12 February 2000) is an Austrian professional footballer who plays as a forward for Admiral 2nd League club ASK Voitsberg.

 Career

-Krienzer is a youth product of FC Stattegg and Sturm Graz, and began his senior career with their reserves in 2016.
+Born in Stallhofen, Styria, Krienzer is a youth product of FC Stattegg and Sturm Graz, and began his senior career with their reserves in 2016.
 He made his professional debut with the senior Sturm Graz team in a 4–1 Austrian Football Bundesliga loss to Hartberg on 7 May 2020.
 On 22 June 2020, he extended his contract with the club until the summer of 2022.
 He spent the 2020-21 season on loan with Lafnitz in the Austrian 2.
 Liga.

 On 15 June 2022, Krienzer signed a two-year contract with recently relegated 2.
 Liga club Admira Wacker.

+Krienzer joined Austrian Regionalliga Central club ASK Voitsberg on 12 January 2024.

 International career

 Krienzer is a youth international for Austria, having represented them from the U15s to the U19s.